Ai in retail banking

 The banking industry is projected to be more affected by artificial intelligence (AI) than other sectors.
 Retail banking, one of its largest segments, is no exception.

 The use of AI in retail banking has been growing due to the unique challenges that have emerged in recent years.
 Operating costs have risen, while profit margins have shrunk as central banks have lowered interest rates.
 To remain competitive and sustain revenue growth in these conditions, retail banks must focus on strengthening customer relationships through building more profound and meaningful connections.
-This makes the adoption of innovations like AI critical.
+This makes the adoption of innovations like artificial intelligence critical.

 Key takeaways: